Supporting LGBTQ+ & Gender-Diverse Youth

 Extend Your Learning with CalTrin!

-In May 2022, Gender Spectrum facilitated a Foundations of Gender-Inclusive Work Series for CalTrin that consisted of two workshops designed to establish a basic understanding of gender diversity and approaches for application to professional practice.
-Through direct presentation, video clips of youth and others talking about gender, and group reflection and discussion, this series took participants through a review of basics gender concepts and terminology and described concrete methods for applying the lens of gender diversity to mental health, social work, and child welfare practices and contexts.
+CalTrin partnered with Gender Spectrum to facilitate our Foundations of Gender-Inclusive Work Series, which consists of two workshops designed to establish a basic understanding of gender diversity and approaches for application to professional practice.
+Through direct presentation, video clips of youth and others talking about gender, and group reflection and discussion, this series takes participants through a review of basics gender concepts and terminology and describes concrete methods for applying the lens of gender diversity to mental health, social work, and child welfare practices and contexts.

 Training materials and resources for both workshops, Dimensions of Gender and Gender-Inclusive Practices in Action, are available on CalTrin’s learning management system.
 Please note you will need to log in to your CalTrin account to access the training materials.
 You can create a free account here.